LibreDMR/OpenGD77_UserGuide/OpenGD77_User_Guide.md

 ##### Copy the RX frequency to the TX frequency<!-- linebreak -->

-Copies the RX frequency to the TX frequency.
+Copies the Rx frequency to the Tx frequency.

 - Press **Green** key or **Orange** button to confirm.

-##### Copy TX frequency to the RX frequency<!-- linebreak -->
+##### Copy Tx frequency to the Rx frequency<!-- linebreak -->

-Copies the TX frequency to the RX frequency.
+Copies the Tx frequency to the Rx frequency.

 - Press **Green** key or **Orange** button to confirm.